Johann Caspar Kerll: Life

 Kerll was the son of Caspar Kerll and Catharina Hendel (married 1626).
 He was born in 1627 in Adorf, where his father served as organist of the Michaeliskirche (appointed after building the church organ with Jacob Schädlich).
-Caspar Kerll probably gave music lessons to his son, who apparently demonstrated exceptional musical abilities; by 1641 he was already composing and sometime later during the early 1640s he was sent to Vienna to study under Giovanni Valentini, court Kapellmeister and composer.
+Caspar Kerll probably gave music lessons to his son, who apparently demonstrated exceptional musical abilities; by 1641, he was already composing, and sometime later during the early 1640s, he was sent to Vienna to study under Giovanni Valentini, court Kapellmeister and composer.
 Kerll's professional career started in Vienna, where he served as organist, and continued in approximately 1647/8, when Archduke Leopold Wilhelm of Austria (then the governor of the Spanish Netherlands) employed him as chamber organist for the new residential palace in Brussels.

-During the following several years Kerll was somehow able to combine travelling with working in Brussels without losing his job.
+During the following several years, Kerll was somehow able to combine travelling with working in Brussels without losing his job.
 First, Leopold Wilhelm sent him to Rome to study under Giacomo Carissimi.
 This was around 1648/9; Kerll must have met Johann Jakob Froberger and might have studied with him.
 Returning to Brussels for a brief time, he left again in the winter of 1649–1650, travelling to Dresden.
-He also attended the wedding of Philip IV of Spain and Marie-Anne of Austria, visited Vienna several times in 1651 and 1652 and spent some time in Göttweig and Moravia.
+He also attended the wedding of Philip IV of Spain and Mariana of Austria, visited Vienna several times in 1651 and 1652, and spent some time in Göttweig and Moravia.
 Abraham van den Kerckhoven substituted for Kerll while he was away and ultimately succeeded him in 1655, when Kerll left.

-In February 1656 Kerll accepted a temporary post of Vice-Kapellmeister at the Munich court under Elector Ferdinand Maria.
-In March he succeeded Giovanni Giacomo Porro as court Kapellmeister.
+In February 1656, Kerll accepted a temporary post of Vice-Kapellmeister at the Munich court under Elector Ferdinand Maria.
+In March, he succeeded Giovanni Giacomo Porro as court Kapellmeister.
 Kerll's fame started growing rapidly as he was given more and more important tasks.
-Particularly important of these are his opera Oronte (now lost), which inaugurated the Munich opera house in January 1657, and a vocal mass composed in 1658 for the coronation of Emperor Leopold I at Frankfurt.
+Particularly important of these are his opera Oronte (now lost), which inaugurated the Munich opera house in January 1657, and a vocal mass composed in 1658 for the coronation of Emperor Leopold I in Frankfurt.